In This Article

 What’s the Difference Between Data Privacy and Data Security?

 As mentioned above, data privacy is focused on how personal or sensitive data is used and shared, while data security is focused on protecting data from unauthorized access and manipulation.
-To further illustrate the point, imagine that you have collected some personal information, encrypted it, and stored it in a secure location and the data is continuously monitored to prevent unauthorized access.
-In this scenario the data may be considered secure; however, if the data was collected without the proper consent of the data subject, you will have violated their privacy and may be subject to lawsuits and fines.
+To further illustrate the point, imagine that you have collected some personal information, encrypted it, stored it in a secure location and the data is continuously monitored to prevent unauthorized access.
+In this scenario the data may be considered secure; however, if the data was collected without the proper consent of the data subject, you will have violated their privacy, and may be subject to lawsuits and fines.

 How to Implement Data Privacy and Data Security